Orca Running Ambassadors

 Patrick

 Hello!
 My name is Patrick.
 I was born, raised, and live in south Sound area, currently University Place.
-I’m 40-ish, married, and have 2 kids (one is now an adult!).
-I am a forester and part time archaeologist for the State, spending as much time as I can getting paid to wander the forests of Washington (sadly not as much as I used to).
+I’m 45-ish, married, and have 2 kids.
+I am an archaeologist for the State, spending as much time as I can getting paid to wander the forests of Washington finding cool things!

 I have always been active in some fashion from soccer and basketball to, obviously, hiking through the forest.
 I didn’t start running, however, until the fall of 2015 after I decided to focus on my health more.
 I needed a new challenge in life and wanted to improve my health and conditioning after being a light smoker for much of my early 30s and moving to an office-centric work role.